Free life insurance quotes in minutes

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-If you have a high income or a high net worth — which is usually defined as $1 million or more in liquid assets — you can use life insurance to support your family or protect an inheritance when you die.
+If you have a high income or a high net worth, you can use life insurance to support your family or protect an inheritance when you die.
 We researched the best life insurance companies and policy options for high-net-worth individuals to help you maximize your wealth.

 Why should you buy life insurance if you have a high net worth?